Add to MyChemicals Print Friendly Page

 Reactivity

-Strong halogenating agents force the addition of one or more halogen atoms to the compound with which they are reacting.
+Strong halogenating agents transfer one or more halogen atoms to the compound with which they are reacting.
+Halogenating agents are generally acidic and therefore react, in some cases violently, with bases.
 Fluorinating agents can react violently with halide salts.
 Many of these compounds are water-reactive and air-reactive.
+Halogens are highly electronegative and are strong oxidants.

 Toxicity